JoacoSoulez/Smart-Detector-of-Depressive-Disorder/README.md

-# Mental Health First Aid
+# Smart Detector of Depressive Disorder

 An Intelligent depression detector